Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Cardiovascular health

-Consistent 7-hour sleep is associated with lower blood pressure, reduced inflammation, and lower risk of heart disease and stroke compared to sleeping under 7 hours.
+Consistent 7-hour sleep is associated with lower blood pressure, reduced systemic inflammation (CRP), and 48% lower hypertension risk compared to sleeping under 7 hours.
+The 2026 American Heart Association sleep guidelines now explicitly endorse 7–9 hours as a cardiovascular health target.

 ⚖️